Primechain/primechain-api-docs/docs/usecases/kyc_digital_id.md

 To encrypt, sign and publish KYC records on TRADE-Chain, use `post /api/v1/publish_data` and pass 4 parameters:
 1. `primechain_address` - the primechain address of the signer.
 2. `keys` - upto 5 keys can be used to enable quick searching of the data.
-Each key can be upto 64 characters including blank spaces.
+Each key can be upto 256 characters including blank spaces.
+Recommended keys are:
+   * Full name of the customer
+   * Income tax registration number of the customer
+   * Country of citizenship of the customer
+   * Name of bank issuing the record
+   * Date as of which the record is current

 3. `data` - the data.
 4. `trade_channel_name` - as kyc.